kbylander/Genome_Analysis/code/README.md

 This directory contains scripts that are run for the analysis.

 Contains:

-canu_assembly.sh - Perfomrs a Genome assembly.
+canu_assembly.sh - Performs a Genome assembly.

 quast.sh - Evaluates generated assembly.